dusterbloom/Signal-Server/signal-client-test/SIGNAL_SERVICES.md

 **One Extra Opportunity:**
 Given we have no choice but to go through the pain of setting up a full production instance of Signal server, hereby propose to evaluate the use of more than just CDSI related endpoints.

+In particular there seem to be endpoints that could help for:
+1. `/v2/keys/{identifier}/{device_id}:`  - Users can send an identifiers to an endpoint and get public keys back
+2. `/v1/key-transparency/search`- New endpoint seems to also enable search for discoverable users

+There are more services that seems useful like Profile / Messages but need more study.

 ### 3.b CDSI Enclave Configuration<a name="production-enclave"></a>
 1. Build the enclave